togarashimayo/togarashimayo.github.io/content/recipes/apple_tart.md

 ### Filling
 1. Add lemon juice to a large bowl.
 2. Peel, core, and cut the apples into thin slices.
 3. Toss the apples in the juice.
 This prevents the apples from browning.
-Take the chilled dough in the muffin tin out of the fridge and arrange the apples into a single layer in each tin.
-Sprinkle with one tablespoon of sugar and top the apples with small pieces of butter evenly distributed.

 ### Putting it all together
 1. Fill each tart shell with the apples.